SavchenkoDV/SavchenkoDV/README.md

 <h1 align="left">Hi, I'm Dmitrii 👋</h1>

 **Software Engineer** with a solid foundation in DevOps, backend development, and system-level programming.
-I’m passionate about building reliable and scalable infrastructure, exploring modern software technologies, and turning ideas into practical solutions.
+I enjoy building products and working with teams to turn ideas into practical, reliable, and scalable solutions.

 Currently studying at **Ecole 42**, Paris, France.